The Very Simple Climate Model

 How does this work?

 This climate model is very simple.
 It knows nothing of changing wind or precipitation patterns that might accompany and in turn influence warming; it doesn't care where the CO2 is within the atmosphere; it ignores other greenhouse gases; and so on.
 In this simple model, the temperature is determined entirely by the atmospheric CO2 concentration via greenhouse warming of the atmosphere.

 While the assumptions behind this model are limited, they are valid.
-The starting values for concentration, emission rate, and temperature are the actual values for the year 2015.
+The starting values for concentration, carbon emission rate, and temperature are the actual values for the year 2015.
 The relationship between atmospheric CO2 concentration and temperature uses a well-established relationship; basically, temperature rises about 3° C for each doubling of CO2 concentration (the climate change sensitivity).
 So, for example, if the concentration goes from 400 ppmv to 800 ppmv, we expect to see temperature go up by 3° C.

 The recommended temperature limit is shown as 2° Celsius above the pre-industrial level.
 Many experts now say this level should be 1.5° Celsius to avoid dangerous impacts of climate change.